juntae9926/cmu_idl/HW3P2/README.md

 The training/validation datasets were provided from the instructors.

-# How to run the implemendted codes
+# How to run the implemented codes

 ## 1. Install Requirements